 More information about Iceland is available on the Iceland Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States was the first country to recognize Iceland’s independence in 1944 following Danish rule, union with Denmark under a common king, and German and British occupation during World War II.
+The United States was the first country to recognize Iceland’s independence in 1944 following Danish rule.
 Iceland is a founding member of the North Atlantic Treaty Organization (NATO) but has no standing military of its own.
 The United States and Iceland signed a bilateral defense agreement in 1951; it remains in force, although U.S. military forces are no longer permanently stationed in Iceland.

 The U.S.-Icelandic relationship is founded on cooperation and mutual support.
 The two countries share a commitment to individual freedom, human rights, and democracy.
 U.S. policy aims to maintain close, cooperative relations with Iceland, both as a NATO ally and as a friend interested in the shared objectives of enhancing international cooperation on pressing global issues; respect for human rights; economic development; arms control; and law enforcement cooperation, including the fight against terrorism, narcotics, and human trafficking.
-The United States and Iceland work together on a wide range of issues from fighting ISIS, to enhancing peace and stability in Afghanistan, to harnessing new green energy sources, to ensuring peaceful cooperation in the Arctic.
+The United States and Iceland work together on a wide range of issues, to include ensuring peaceful cooperation in the Arctic, harnessing new green energy sources, enhancing peace and stability in Afghanistan, and fighting ISIS.

 U.S. Assistance to Iceland